kohirens/version-release/docs/how-to-release.md

 | Manual       |     | Major           |     | Minor  |     | Patch                             |
 |--------------|-----|-----------------|-----|--------|-----|-----------------------------------|
 | rel: [x.x.x] | \>  | BREAKING CHANGE | \>  | `add:` | \>  | `chg:` or `dep:` `fix:` or `rmv:` |

+NOTE: This is an abomination and should never be used.

 ## Incrementing the Major